OMB Bloodbath

-Alexandra Nicks (born December 2, 1993), better known as OMB Bloodbath is an American rapper from Houston.
+Alexandra Elizabeth Nicks(born December 2, 1993), better known as OMB Bloodbath is an American rapper from Houston.
 She is currently signed to Love Renaissance (LVRN) and Interscope Records.

 Career

 OMB Bloodbath started making music in the vibrant Houston underground scene with the release of scathing freestyle videos.
 This helped her build a loyal fanbase.
 She went viral when she partook in the #SogoneChallenge, a challenge where people rapped over Monica's "So Gone" instrumental, a song from Monica's fourth studio album "After The Storm".
 On the 4th of May 2020, OMB Bloodbath got her big break when she signed a record deal with Interscope Records in partnership with 10:22PM and Love Renaissance (LVRN).
 Days after her record deal, she released the Maxo Kream assisted "Dropout".